 Sharon Hammes-Schiffer Theoretical chemist

 Sharon Hammes-Schiffer seeks to elucidate the fundamental physical principles underlying energy conversion processes.
 Her research centers on the investigation of electron, proton, and proton-coupled electron transfer reactions, particularly the roles of dynamical and quantum mechanical effects in chemical and biological systems.
-Her work encompasses the development of analytical theories and computational methods, as well as applications to a wide range of experimentally relevant systems.
 The bioinspired part of her group aims to transfer structural and functional concepts from biological systems to molecular catalysts activated electrochemically or via photoexcitation.
 The insights provided by her work are guiding the design of more effective catalysts for the development of renewable, sustainable energy sources.

 Member, American Academy of Arts and Sciences

 P. Goyal and S. Hammes-Schiffer, Tuning the ultrafast dynamics of photoinduced proton-coupled electron transfer in energy conversion processes,” ACS Energy Letters (in press).

 P. Goyal and S. Hammes-Schiffer, “Role of active site conformational changes in photocycle activation of the AppA BLUF photoreceptor,” Proc.
 Nat.
 Acad.
 Sci.
 USA (in press).